Xu Qun: Shandong Luneng

-Xu Qun started his professional football career with Shandong Luneng in 2004 after he graduated from their various youth teams, however he was never able to make any senior level appearances for them during his time with them.
+Xu Qun started his professional football career with Shandong Luneng in 2004 after he graduated from their various youth teams.
+He could not make any senior level appearances for them during this time.

 Qingdao Jonoon

 By 2007 Xu Qun was allowed to transfer to Qingdao Jonoon along with fellow player Liu Qing.
-Xu Qun would make his debut against Shenzhen Shangqingyin on June 17, 2007 in a 2-0 win.
+Xu Qun would make his debut against Shenzhen Shangqingyin on June 17, 2007, in a 2–0 win.

 National team

 U-17 National Team

 Xu was a key member of China U-17 National Team compete in 2003 FIFA U-17 World Championship.